Caliber 20 Models

 The Motor Barrel is an old American system used in the highest grade Railroad watches like the Illinois Bunn Special and the Hamilton 950.
 The Motor Barrel allows the mainspring barrel to ride between jewels when the watch is running.
 In America's great watchmaking past there were two Motor Barrel types: one protected the movement if the mainspring broke; a later system reduced wear and friction, and made a more stable barrel in the movement.
 We use the later system.
 Prior to the Caliber 20, the last watch with a Motor Barrel was made more than 50 years ago.

-Movement Caliber: RGM 20, American Made, Manual Wind, 19 Jewels, 18,000 vph, Cote de Geneve, Perlage and Anglage, Raw German Silver, Unique Motor Barrel System
+Movement Caliber: In-House RGM Caliber 20, Manual Wind, 19 Jewels, 18,000 vph, Cote de Geneve, Perlage and Anglage, Raw German Silver, Unique Motor Barrel System.
+90% made in USA.

 Functions: Hour / Minute / Seconds on Disc / Moonphase